Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 AT&TSee Pricing Links to Att-promotions.comOverview:Using Apple's iPhone 15 on AT&T's service

-The best part about AT&T's standard unlimited plans is that you can share the benefits with another person.
+With AT&T's Unlimited 55+ plan, you can share the benefits with one other person.
 You can add a discounted line for your spouse, child, or even grandchild, regardless of age.
-AT&T's 55+ plan allows up to two lines at $37.50 per line when you get two lines (totaling $75 for two lines with AutoPay), which works well for couples but doesn't accommodate larger families needing a family plan.
+It's a strong value for couples — though it won't work for larger families who need a multi-line family plan.

 Pros & Cons:Pros About AT&T